epsilon537/boxlambda/_drafts/dfx.markdown

 *The DFX Test Program.*

-More details about this test program is given in section [The DFX Test Program Structure and CLI](#the-dfx-test-program-structure-and-cli) below.
-First I would like to discuss the project breakdown.
+Section [The DFX Test Program Structure and CLI](#the-dfx-test-program-structure-and-cli) below provides more details about this test program.
+First, I will discuss the project breakdown.

 Phases
 ------
-I broke down the task into three *phases*, outlined below, and elaborated in the following sections.
+I broke down the task into three *phases*, outlined below, and elaborated upon in the following sections.

 **Phase 1**: Test the integration of the J1B core into BoxLambda.
 Create a Test SoC that statically includes the J1B core as one of its gateware components.
-This Test SoC does not have any DFX support yet.
+This Test SoC does not yet have any DFX support.
 It runs both on FPGA and in Verilator.

 **Phase 2**: Create a Test SoC that defines an RP called *VS0 (boxlambda_soc_inst/vs0_inst)*.
 Two RMs are created for this RP: *vs0_stub*, which is just a stub module that does *almost* nothing, and *vs0_j1b*, which is the J1B core from Phase 1 implemented as an RM.
-The bitstream loading of RMs into the RP is handled with Vivado's Hardware Manager.
-This test SoC does not include a DFX Controller and does not support loading of RMs under control of the SoC itself.
+The Vivado Hardware Manager handles the bitstream loading of RMs into the RP.
+This test SoC does not include a DFX Controller and does not support the loading of RMs under the control of the SoC itself.

 **Phase 3**: Extend the Test SoC from Phase 2 with a *DFX Controller* and create a DFX HAL and CLI that allows the dynamic loading of RMs into the RP from software.
 This is the *dfx_test* demo SoC.

 Phase 1: Integrating the J1B Core
 --------------------------------
-Integrating the J1B core means fitting the J1B subystem [as defined in the SwapForth repo](https://github.com/epsilon537/swapforth/blob/boxlambda/j1b/verilog/xilinx-top.v) to the interface I had in mind for Virtual Socket 0:
+Integrating the J1B core means fitting the J1B subsystem [as defined in the SwapForth repo](https://github.com/epsilon537/swapforth/blob/boxlambda/j1b/verilog/xilinx-top.v) to the interface I had in mind for Virtual Socket 0:

 ```
 module vs0 (